TD First Class Travel vs. Aeroplan Visa Infinite

 Cons:

-• Only high-value rewards are redeeming for Air Canada flights
+• Only high-value reward redemption option is for Air Canada flights

 While the TD First Class Travel Visa Infinite Card prioritizes flexibility, the TD Aeroplan Visa Infinite Card rewards loyalty – specifically, loyalty to Air Canada.
-The card starts by giving you a nice 40,000-point bonus.
-After that, you’ll get 1.5 points per $1 spent on Air Canada travel (along with gas and grocery purchases) and 1 point per $1 on other spending.
+The card starts by giving you the opportunity to earn a nice 45,000-point bonus, and those with the TD All-Inclusive Banking Plan get the first year's annual fee waived, too.
+After that, you'll get 1.5 points per $1 spent on Air Canada travel (along with gas and grocery purchases) and 1 point per $1 on other spending.
 You can boost your point earnings when making purchases with Aeroplan retail partners, too.

 How do the TD First Class Travel Visa Infinite Card and TD Aeroplan Visa Infinite Card compare?

-These travel reward cards share some similarities (like annual fee and interest rates), but there’s plenty to set them apart.
+These travel reward cards share some similarities – like annual fees and interest rates – but there's plenty to set them apart.

 Best benefits: TD First Class Travel Visa Infinite Card